rwaldron/tc39-notes/es7/2016-03/march-31.md

 MM: for template literal tags that only pay attention to "raw" still see same raw content

-DH: quesiton is "can that be fixed", answer is no
+DH: question is "can that be fixed", answer is no

 MM: agree